 In this section, we will investigate the behaviour of our shape optimization algorithm.
 We choose the diffusion matrix and the inhomogeneity as the data of the state equation (1.2).
-Moreover, we consider the volume constraint $V_0 := 0.2$.
-We consider five test cases, using initial shapes with different topology but always the correct overall area $V(\Omega) = 0.2$, which all lead finally to the same potato shaped optimum.
+Moreover, we consider the volume constraint $V_0 := 0.2$ .
+We consider five test cases, using initial shapes with different topology but always the correct overall area $V(\Omega) = 0.2$ , which all lead finally to the same potato shaped optimum domain.
 However, the evolution of the optimization steps towards this result is substantially different for each test case and gives a clear insight into the way how the algorithm finds its minimum.

-$$\mathbf{A}(x,y) = \begin{bmatrix} 4 + 2.75\sin(10x) & -1 \\ -1 & 2 + \sin(3x) \end{bmatrix}$$
+$$\mathbf{A}(x,y) = \begin{bmatrix} 4+2.75\sin(10x) & -1\\ -1 & 2+\sin(3x) \end{bmatrix}$$

-$$f(x,y) = 2(1 - 3x^2)(1 - 3y^2)$$
+$$f(x,y) = 2(1-3x^2)(1-3y^2)$$

-Identical parameters for all test cases are the penalization parameter used for imposing the volume constraint which is $\alpha=10$ as well as the following level set parameters.
-The ε smoothing region for the Dirac functional (2.7) is set to $\varepsilon=6\Delta x$ while the number of iterations for the reinitialization (2.8) is set to 12.
+Identical parameters for all test cases are the penalization parameter used for imposing the volume constraint which is $\alpha = 5$ as well as the following level set parameters.
+The $\varepsilon$ smoothing region for the Dirac functional (2.7) is set to $\varepsilon = 6\Delta x$ while the number of iterations for the reinitialization (2.8) is set to 18.
+The step size h of the marching cubes algorithm is chosen to be equal to $\Delta x$ .

 FIGURE 9.
-Scalar field of normal velocities (upper line) and level sets (middle line) and actual shapes after 1 and 40 and 1000 iterations.
+Scalar field of normal velocities (upper line) and level sets (middle line) and optimal shapes after 1 and 20 and 120 iterations.

 4.1.
 One circle.
-The first test case concerns a circle with center (0,0) and radius $r = \sqrt{0.2/\pi}$.
-The size of the computational domain is $[-0.45, 0.45] \times [-0.45, 0.45]$, which is subdivided into 159^2 quadrangular grid-cells for the level set equation.
+The first test case concerns a circle with center (0,0) and radius $r = \sqrt{0.2/\pi}$ .
+The size of the computational domain is $[-0.45, 0.45] \times [-0.45, 0.45]$ , which is subdivided into $159^2$ quadrangular grid-cells for the level set equation.
 We use a uniform mesh of the same grid size for the FEM solver away from the boundary and boundary fitted triangles defined by the zero level set near to the boundary.

-Figure 9 shows the magnitude of the normal velocities and the level sets of the signed distance function as well as the actual shapes after 1 and 20 and 1000 iterations.
+Figure 9 shows the scalar field of the normal velocities and the level sets of the signed distance function as well as the optimal shapes after 1 and 20 and 120 iterations.
 Here, the level sets of the signed distance function are in each iteration parallel to each other which means that the signed distance property is well conserved after each optimization iteration.
 In particular, the zero level sets have always a smooth boundary and, hence, no artificial effects lead to an unrobust boundary evolution during optimization.